dai-shi/react-hooks-fetch/README.md

 ## Introduction

 This library provides a React hook `useFetch` for any async functions.
-It utilizes React Suspense and requires to create a descriptor in advance with `createFetch`.
+It utilizes React Suspense and
-`FetchProvider` is to give initial inputs to all descriptors.
+`FetchProvider` is required with initial inputs to all async functions.

 Project status: Experimental.
 We need to collect feedbacks.